How to Deal with Difficult Employees as a New Manager

 When employees realize how important their work is to achieve the organization's mission, they feel connected to something bigger than themselves.

-Connecting to a bigger mission that aligns with their values impacts team members feel to do their best work by inspiring motivation.
+They are connecting to a bigger mission that aligns with their values impacts team members to do their best work by inspiring motivation.

 2. Encourage problem-solving.

-By encouraging individual problem solving, your helping team members gain greater autonomy in their work.
+By encouraging individual problem solving, you are helping team members gain greater autonomy in their work.

 When team members experience greater independence, they feel free to work on tasks that they do best.